-If we’re talking in an IRC chat room (or in some similar service like Zulip that has shared chat rooms), please address me on each line you say to me by my nick, “kfogel”.
+If we’re talking in an IRC chat room (or in some similar service like Zulip that has shared chat rooms), please address me in each message you send to me using my nick — “kfogel”, in the case of IRC (though it might be different elsewhere).
 I’ll return the favor.
-Here’s an example:

 (jrandom speaking) kfogel: Hey there, what's up? (kfogel speaking) jrandom: Well, lately I've been working on kersnootz. (jrandom again) kfogel: What's kersnootz? (kfogel again) jrandom: It's a steganographic kitten-placement service that leverages social network graphs to optimize feline overlays within a content-driven affiliate network on the blockchain.
 You should totally check us out. (jrandom responds) kfogel: Cool!
 Where do I sign up?

 Your IRC client probably does nick completion, so you don’t have to type out “kfogel: ” each time.
 You can just type “kf” and then hit the <TAB> key, and it should complete the nick appropriately based on who’s in the channel.
 (You might have to configure your client to append the colon and the space automatically; some do it by default, some need to be customized for that.)

 When you’re in an IRC conversation, you’re not really in a conversation.
 You might think you are, but it’s not like a real conversation — you can’t look at your interlocutor’s eyes and body language and know that they’re still there and still paying attention.